djxgonzalez/cal-ogd-proximity/README.md

-# Temporal trends of racial and socioeconomic disparities in population exposures to upstream oil and gas development in California
+# Temporal trends of racial and socioeconomic disparities in population exposures to upstream oil and gas development in California: Codebase and Dataset

 ### Authors